FlowFuse/node-red-dashboard/docs/en/contributing/widgets/third-party.md

 We have created an [Example Node repository](https://github.com/FlowFuse/node-red-dashboard-example-node) that will provide foundations for your widget.
 It includes plenty of examples for functionality you'll likely need.

-It's base repository has the following file/folder structure:
+Its base repository has the following file/folder structure:

 As with any Node-RED nodes, you'll need to start with two files: